-show device-status all
+enable show device-status all To change to the Privileged EXEC mode.

 To display the device status and the setting for the device status determination.

 14.3 Security Status

 The Security Status provides an overview of the overall security of the device.
 Many processes aid in system visualization by recording the security status of the device and then presenting its condition in graphic form.
 The device displays the overall security status in the Basic Settings > System dialog, Security status frame.